-I also want to discuss with you the progress we are making regarding our technology improvements.
-The Bank has responded to the Congressional mandate in our last reauthorization to "implement technology improvements that are designed to improve small business outreach, including allowing customers to use the Internet to apply for the

-Bank's small business programs."
-The Bank has substantially expanded its online capabilities for its customers, especially small businesses.
-The Bank has been implementing online capabilities in stages.
-In the past five years, we have done the following:
+We are making significant progress regarding our technology improvements.
+The Bank has responded to the Congressional mandate in our last reauthorization to "implement technology improvements that are designed to improve small business outreach, including allowing customers to use the Internet to apply for the Bank's small business programs."
+Since the Bank's last reauthorization, the Bank has been implementing its online capabilities in stages.